Hong Kong–South Africa relations

 Hong Kong–South Africa relations refers to the current and historical relationship between Hong Kong, a Special Administrative Region (SAR) of the People's Republic of China, and the Republic of South Africa.

 South Africa and Hong Kong are former British colonies, with English as one of their official languages, which has been a factor in South African companies using Hong Kong as a hub for expansion into Mainland China.

 South Africa is represented in Hong Kong by a Consulate General in Wanchai, which is also accredited to Macau.
 Hong Kong's trade relations with South Africa are promoted by the Hong Kong Trade Development Council office in Johannesburg.

-Relations are known to be close and friendly.

 History

 Under apartheid

 South Africa has had trade ties with Hong Kong from the time when it was under British administration, and it did not recognise the People's Republic of China, instead recognising the Republic of China on Taiwan.
 At the time, South Africa was under apartheid, but it encouraged trade and investment from Hong Kong as well as Japan.

 In order to accommodate Asian investors, the South African government created an "honorary white" status, exempting them from restrictions imposed on other non-whites, including the local Chinese community.
-It later offered generous incentives and subsidies to Taiwanese, and some Hong Kong Chinese, to settle and invest in South Africa.
+It later offered generous incentives and subsidies to Taiwanese, and some Hong Kongers, to settle and invest in South Africa.

 Pretoria initially appointed a representative in Hong Kong in the 1960s, known as the Trade Commissioner for the Republic of South Africa.
 In the 1970s, this was replaced by a Consulate General, which was also responsible for trade relations with Thailand and the Republic of China on Taiwan.

 South African Airways also began weekly flights between Johannesburg's Jan Smuts Airport and Hong Kong's Kai Tak via Plaisance Airport in Mauritius.
 Later in 1991, as sanctions were lifted and trade and tourism began to increase, Cathay Pacific also began flights on the same route.

 Hong Kong, despite then being linked to the Commonwealth as a British colony, did not comply with its measures against South Africa.
 Instead, like Britain, it only imposed unilateral sanctions, banning the imports of Krugerrands, iron and steel until 1991.